1970’s – Founding the society

-The Society was formed in 1970 with the aim of providing a track for the locomotives, then being built by the founder members at a local night school.
-A site in Plymouth’s ‘Central Park’ was leased from the City Council and two years hard work saw the completion of a raised track for 3½” and 5″ gauge locomotives.
-Unfortunately the full potential of this quarter mile of track was not realised due to problems of access.
-1981 saw re-planning of the Park with the resultant termination of this lease.
+The Plymouth Miniature Steam Society was formed in 1970 with the aim of providing a track for locomotives that were being built by the founder members at a local night school.
+A site in Plymouth’s Central Park was leased from the City Council and after two years of hard work a raised track for 3½” and 5″ gauge locomotives was completed.
+Unfortunately the full potential of this quarter mile of track was not realised due to access problems.
+In 1981 the council revised the use of the Park and terminated the lease.

 Much discussion ensued, before the format of the site could be agreed upon.
-Finally a ground level track was built, for 3½”, 5″ and 7¼” gauges, in the form of a double loop with a total length of half a mile and including bridges, crossover and a tunnel.
-This has since been planted with many trees and bushes to produce a semi wild conservation area, which continues to develop, with an increasing range of wild flora and fauna.
+Finally a ground level track was built, for 3½”, 5″ and 7¼” gauges, in the form of a double loop with a total length of half a mile, including bridges, a crossover and a tunnel.
+This has since been planted with many trees and bushes to produce a semi-wild conservation area, which continues to develop, with an increasing range of mature trees and dense undergrowth that encourages wildlife.

 The official opening by the Lord Mayor of Plymouth, took place in April 1990.
 By this time a 7¼” narrow gauge 0-4-0 ‘Wren’ called ‘Hernia’ had been acquired to provide the passenger service.
 The sun was out for the opening day and with a good number of visitors a busy day ensued.
 A small brick built storeroom provided the required facilities and doubled as a clubhouse.
 Regular operation for the benefit of the public and members has occurred since then on the first and third Sundays from April until October.

 The site, named ‘Goodwin Park’ has now been designated as a Nature Reserve and the trees planted in the early days, are growing well and have been supplemented with additional plantings.
 We have also adopted the name ‘Bramble Valley Line’ as a result of the prolific crops that can be foraged each Autumn.